jmcook1186/biosnicar-py/README.md

 # How to use

 Using the BioSNICAR_GO package is straightforwards.
 The user should not need to engage with any scripts apart from the driver (SNICAR_driver.py).
 In this script, the user defines values for all relevant variables.
 In-script annotations provide fine detail about the nature of each variable.
 Running this script will then report the broadband albedo to the console and plot the spectral albedo to a new window (if running interactively in Ipython or Jupyter) or save the figure if the user toggles savefigs == True.
-It is strongly recommended to avoid modifying the snicar8d_mie.py and snicar8d_GO.py scripts.
+It is strongly recommended to avoid modifying the SNICAR_feeder script.

-BioOptical_model.py and Algae_GO.py are used to generate new optical properties for algae to include in BioSNICAR_GO.
+BioOptical_driver.py is used to generate new optical properties for algae to include in BioSNICAR_GO.
 There should be sufficient in-script annotations to guide this process, although it is not suggested to apply purely theoretical optical properties in real scientific use-cases without some empirical "ground-truthing" as there are few published datasets for the MAC of snow and glacier algae to verify them against.
-In BioSNICAR_GO the glacier algal optical properties were empirically measured by Williamson et al (2020: PNAS) using data from the Black and Bloom project.
+In BioSNICAR_GO the glacier algal optical properties were generated using empirically measured pigment profiles by Williamson et al (2020: PNAS) using data from the Black and Bloom project.

 # Unit Testing